 God’s activity in restoring us, is never just about ourselves.
 God restores us because He still has plans and purposes that have not changed while we were discouraged.
 God restores us because there is work to be done for other people, God restores us for Kingdom purposes.

 Thank you Lord that in relationship with You, You reveal yourself to us.
+Help me to rest properly, to do the preparation of my heart and to answer the question you ask my heart as I work to get over my discouragement.
 Help me to stay in Your Presence long enough to have a fresh revelation of You.
-Thank You that there are plans for my future and that I am able to serve You in Kingdom building.
+Thank You that there are plans for my future that are not just about myself.
+You have got much planned for me and I will be able to serve You in Kingdom building.